kevgo/tricorder/README.md

 ### `tricorder precommit`

+This command ensures that you commit only properly formatted code.
-This command runs `tricorder fix`, but only for the staged files, and it always exits with code 0 to allow the commit to proceed.
+It runs `tricorder fix`, but only for the staged files, and it always exits with code 0 to allow the commit to proceed.
 It stages (`git add <file>`) files that were already staged before whose content got formatted during precommit,